What Is FMS?

-The U.S. Arms Export Control Act, Sec 36 requires Congressional notification for FMS or DCS sales expected to meet or exceed:
+Section 36 of the U.S. Arms Export Control Act requires Congressional notification for FMS or DCS sales expected to meet or exceed the following thresholds:

 For North Atlantic Treaty Organization member countries, South Korea, Australia, Japan, Israel, and New Zealand: major defense equipment (MDE) of $25M or more; any defense articles or services of $100M or more; or design and construction services of $300M or more.

 For all other countries: MDE of $14M or more; any defense articles and services of $50M or more; or design and construction services of $200M or more.

 For North Atlantic Treaty Organization member countries and organizations, South Korea, Australia, Japan, Israel, and New Zealand there is a 15-day statutory notification period.

 For all other countries there is a 30-day statutory notification period.